 - bleeding caused by a ruptured or leaking aneurysm in a patient with a sudden severe headache.

-- a blood clot or bleeding within the brain shortly after a patient exhibits symptoms of a stroke.
+- a blood clot or bleeding within the brain in a patient with symptoms of a stroke.

 - a stroke, especially with a technique called CT Perfusion of the Head.